 7 Duty of Care

 My duty of care is to you and not to any other person or entity.
-Before any other person or entity may rely on my advice, I must expressly agree to this.
+Before any other person or entity may rely on my advice, I must expressly agree to this in writing.

 8 Trust Account